-It has been a while since I have blogged about my feature length documentary the title of which I just cannot decide.
-I maintain a blog about it on its own site but seeing as the light at the end of the tunnel is bright enough to warrant sunglasses, it is only fitting that this particular blog entry is edited down and logged on my professional site too.
+It has been a while since I have blogged about the making of my second feature length documentary, the title of which I just cannot decide.
+I am happy to report that the light at the end of the tunnel is becoming bright enough to warrant sunglasses.

 A film by an activist for activists.